AymenRumi/Notes/CAE/README.md

 This document is a short overview of my presentation on Thursday.

-I will have a powerpoint with demonstration of the best practices I present.
+I will have a powerpoint with demonstration of the best practices for doing Exploratory Data Analysis.
+The 4 areas I will focus on will be the following, with emphasis on the first 2.

+1. Data Cleaning / Quality Check
+2. Data Visualization / Graphical Techniques
+3. Dimensionality Reduction / Unsupervised Learning
+4. Basic Modelling

 ## Overview